 At AWL, we believe that cobot technology is a game changer for the next decade.
 In the metal processing and automotive industries as well as in services and the medical sector.
-A cobot can work well with a human counterpart, in which the safety aspect is one of the great advantages compared with an industrial robot.
+A cobot can work well with a human counterpart, whereby the safety aspect is one of the great advantages compared with an industrial robot.
 In addition, a cobot is easy to program.

-Collaborative automation enables people and robots to contribute their own unique and strong points; people offer process knowledge, insight and flexibility, while robots deliver inexhaustible endurance for repetitive tasks.
+Collaborative automation enables people and robots to contribute their own unique and strong points.
+People offer process knowledge, insight and flexibility, while robots deliver inexhaustible endurance for repetitive tasks.
 For the manufacturing industry, this mix makes it interesting to apply cobot automation to small batches with great variation.

 Ease of programming

 By using a cobot for small series of repetitive welding tasks, companies can benefit from the precision of robots and their repetitiveness on the one hand, and from the ease of operation of the cobot on the one hand.
 In other words, the welding employee should be able to program the robot for a new task himself without the interference of a robot programmer.
 The cobot welding station, which AWL also uses in its welding department, makes this possible.
 The quality of the product depends only on the seniority of the welder teaching the product to the cobot, after which all products are made consistently with the same quality.